Trump says London hospital is like 'a war zone' from knife attacks

 Trump also attacked the UK's National Health Service in February, claiming it is "going broke and not working."
 He accused Democrats of pushing a similar universal health care system for the United States.

-The President has also criticized the new location of the US Embassy in London, which moved from its long-standing site in central London to its new home south of the city in January.
+He has criticized the new location of the US Embassy in the UK capital, which moved from its long-standing site in central London to its new home south of the city in January.

 "We had the best site in all of London," Trump said last month, before adding that now, "We have an embassy in a lousy location."